-Kaiser Permanente HSA Advantage (Mid-Atlantic States) Covered Services Benefits Bereavement Services (includes services provided to the family or primary care person following the death of the hospice patient and other covered services and supplies, when billed by an approved hospice provider) Covered at 80% after deductible Nursing Services Benefits Skilled Nursing Facility Covered at 80% after deductible, limited to 120 days per benefit period Home Health Care Covered at 80% after the deductible when prescribed by a plan physician within the service area Mental Health (Including Applied Behavior Analysis (ABA) Therapy) and Substance Abuse Treatment Benefits Hospital Admission Mental health: Covered at 80% after deductible Substance abuse (detoxification): Covered at 80% after deductible Substance abuse (residential rehabilitation): Covered at 80% after deductible Note: Inpatient care must be authorized in advance; contact Member Services to find out how to obtain services Outpatient Care Mental health: Covered at 80% after deductible for individual or group sessions Substance abuse: Covered at 80% after deductible for individual or group sessions Prescription Drugs Benefits Retail At a Kaiser Permanente pharmacy: Generic: After you meet the deductible, you pay 20% for up to a 30-day supply Formulary brand-name: After you meet the deductible, you pay 20% for up to a 30-day supply Non-formulary brand-name: After you meet the deductible, you pay 20% for up to a 30-day supply Specialty drugs: After you meet the deductible, you pay 20% for up to a 30-day supply Preventive drugs: You pay \$0 Infertility prescriptions: After you meet the deductible, you pay 50% At a non-Kaiser Permanente-participating pharmacy: Generic: After you meet the deductible, you pay 35% for up to a 30-day supply Formulary brand-name: After you meet the deductible, you pay 35% for up to a 30-day supply Non-formulary brand-name: After you meet the deductible, you pay 35% for up to a 30-day supply Infertility prescriptions: After you meet the deductible, you pay 50% Mail Order At a Kaiser Permanente pharmacy: Generic: After you meet the deductible, you pay 20% for up to a 90-day supply of maintenance medications Formulary brand-name: After you meet the deductible, you pay 20% for up to for a 90-day supply of maintenance medications Non-formulary brand-name: After you meet the deductible, you pay 20% for up to a 90-day supply of maintenance medications Specialty drugs: Not available via mail order Preventive drugs: You pay \$0 Infertility prescriptions: After you meet the deductible, you pay 50%
+Kaiser Permanente HSA Advantage (Mid-Atlantic States) Covered Services Benefits Bereavement Services (includes services provided to the family or primary care person following the death of the hospice patient and other covered services and supplies, when billed by an approved hospice provider) Covered at 80% after deductible Nursing Services Benefits Skilled Nursing Facility Covered at 80% after deductible, limited to 120 days per benefit period Home Health Care Covered at 80% after the deductible when prescribed by a plan physician within the service area Mental Health (Including Applied Behavior Analysis (ABA) Therapy) and Substance Abuse Treatment Benefits Hospital Admission Mental health: Covered at 80% after deductible Substance abuse (detoxification): Covered at 80% after deductible Substance abuse (residential rehabilitation): Covered at 80% after deductible Note: Inpatient care must be authorized in advance; contact Member Services to find out how to obtain services Outpatient Care Mental health: Covered at 80% after deductible for individual or group sessions Substance abuse: Covered at 80% after deductible for individual or group sessions Prescription Drugs Benefits Retail At a Kaiser Permanente pharmacy: Generic: After you meet the deductible, you pay 20% for up to a 30-day supply Formulary brand-name: After you meet the deductible, you pay 20% for up to a 30-day supply Non-formulary brand-name: After you meet the deductible, you pay 20% for up to a 30-day supply Specialty drugs: After you meet the deductible, you pay 20% for up to a 30-day supply Preventive drugs: You pay \$0 Infertility prescriptions: After you meet the deductible, you pay 50% At a non-Kaiser Permanente-participating pharmacy: Generic: After you meet the deductible, you pay 35% for up to a 30-day supply Non-formulary brand-name: After you meet the deductible, you pay 35% for up to a 30-day supply Non-formulary brand-name: After you meet the deductible, you pay 35% for up to a 30-day supply Infertility prescriptions: After you meet the deductible, you pay 35% for up to a 30-day supply Non-formulary brand-name: After you meet the deductible, you pay 35% for up to a 30-day supply Infertility prescriptions: After you meet the deductible, you pay 35% for up to a 30-day supply Infertility prescriptions: After you meet the deductible, you pay 35% for up to a 30-day supply Infertility prescriptions: After you meet the deductible, you pay 50% Mail Order At a Kaiser Permanente pharmacy: Generic: After you meet the deductible, you pay 20% for up to a 90-day supply of maintenance medications Formulary brand-name: After you meet the deductible, you pay 20% for up to for a 90-day supply of maintenance medications Non-formulary brand-name: After you meet the deductible, you pay 20% for up to a 90-day supply of maintenance medications Specialty drugs: Not available via mail order Preventive drugs: You pay \$0 Infertility prescriptions: After you meet the deductible, you pay 50%

-$^{{}^{\}star} For more information about covered services, refer to the \textit{Evidence of Coverage} booklet or call Member Services.$
+\For more information about covered services, refer to the Evidence of Coverage booklet or call Member Services.

-$[\]ensuremath{^{}\text{All}}$ care must be coordinated by your PCP, unless otherwise noted.
+$^{\star\star}\text{All}$ care must be coordinated by your PCP, unless otherwise noted.

-^{}Coverage includes biopharmaceutical drugs approved for our commercial formulary or if a Kaiser Permanente physician writes an exception based on medical necessity.
+\\\Coverage includes biopharmaceutical drugs approved for our commercial formulary or if a Kaiser Permanente physician writes an exception based on medical necessity.